+38 (097) 842 08 34

 Principles of hotel design

-Before moving on to specific issues, let's look at the basis on which they are built.
-There are several principles that need to be taken into account at each stage - concept, terms of reference and team building.
+Before moving on to specific issues, let’s look at the basis on which they are built.
+There are several principles that need to be taken into account at each stage – concept, terms of reference and team building.
+These principles help not only to create aesthetically appealing hotel architecture but also to ensure compliance with design regulations in terms of functionality, safety, and project economics.
 This is where you should start.

 Concept.
 The starting point of the design